databricks/dbt-databricks/docs/databricks-workflows.md

 Databricks Workflows is a highly-reliable, managed orchestrator that lets you author and schedule DAGs of notebooks, Python scripts as well as dbt projects as production jobs.

-> The capability of running dbt in a Job is currently in public preview.
-You must be enrolled in the public preview to follow the steps in this guide.
-Features, capabilities and pricing may change at any time.

 In this guide, you will learn how to update an existing dbt project to run as a job, retrieve dbt run artifacts using the Jobs API and debug common issues.

 # Overview